About Phoenix

 About Me: The Path from Actor to Intuitive Healer

-As an actor, I used my skills as an empath, HSP, and intuitive to create highly complex, nuanced characters on stage.
-I invested my intuitive, sensitive way of being and my experiences of trauma to bring other people’s stories to life.
-During these performances, the audience felt uniquely seen, understood, and heard since I reflected their complex lives back to them from the safe distance of the stage.
+As an actor, I used my skills as an empath and intuitive to create highly complex, nuanced characters on stage.
+I channeled my intuitive, sensitive way of being and my ability to absorb the feelings and energies of those around me to bring other people’s stories to life.
+During these performances, people would describe feeling uniquely seen, understood, and heard since I reflected their complex lives back to them from the safe distance of the stage.
 I played with the shadows of the human experience and brought forward emotional vulnerability and sensitivity in a way that remained distant enough to be safe – for them, and for me.

 Lush green plants with red flowers inside greenhouse.
 The Joyful Empath can help you find what you need to grow with an intuitive therapist in San Francisco, CA. Contact us today for online therapy in San fFancisco, CA, HSP therapy, spiritual therapy, intuitive healing, and other services!
 If you're looking for "empath therapists near me", contact me today to get in touch with an east bay area therapist, and get the support you deserve.